FedericoGelabert/Latte-project/README.md

 - [x] Create a Hamburger Menu (for Mobile).
 - [x] Hide Header until Main Component.
 - [x] Add an arrow on Presentation Component (for Mobile).
+- [ ] Catch form information and send a personalized email.

 ### Installation